Adhithyan2004/DevJuice/CONTRIBUTING.md

 ⚠️ Your PR may be reviewed before merging.
 Make sure your code is tested and the UI looks clean.

+> 🚧 **Public Beta Notice**
+> Dev Juice is currently in **public beta**.
+Features may change, and bugs might pop up.
+> We’d love your feedback — feel free to [open an issue](https://github.com/Adhithyan2004/devjuice/issues) or start a [discussion](https://github.com/Adhithyan2004/devjuice/discussions).

-Thanks again for being awesome and contributing! — Adhithyan
+Thanks again for being awesome and contributing!
+— Adhithyan